liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/03-extensions/index-settings-contributor.markdown

 1. Define the new mapping.
 In this sample, the mapping is defined in the `META-INF/mappings/resources/index-type-mappings.json` file.
-Notice that the default document for @product@ is called `LiferayDocumentType`.
+Notice that the default document for @sharepoint@ is called `LiferayDocumentType`.
 The mapping's features can be found in [Elasticsearch's docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/mapping.html).